kaltura/DeveloperPortalDocs/documentation/PlayKit/AudioMode-iOS.md

 To play sounds even when the silent switch is off:

-When you start play the video
+When you begin playing the video:

-1. Keep initial category value of AVAudioSession aside
+1. Keep the initial category value of AVAudioSession aside.
-2. Change actual category value to AVAudioSessionCategoryPlayback
+2. Change the actual category value to AVAudioSessionCategoryPlayback.

 ```
 var audioSessionInitialCategory: String?